 HOA and Cats: Common Rules and Key Information

 Every HOA should have clear rules about pets, and that includes cats.
 What rules your HOA might have, and how to deal with different types of cats.
 In the US, 29% of households own cats as of 2022, according to Forbes.
-This is an increase of 4% since 2016.
+This has increased by 4% since 2016.
 This shows how your HOA and cats will continue to be intertwined.

 Your HOA and Indoor Cats